 Stevia is safe for pregnant women and nursing mothers

-Women can feel safe knowing multiple regulatory organizations across the globe, including the JECFA, European Food Safety Authority (EFSA) and the U.S. FDA have reviewed the safety evidence, and determined the use of high-purity stevia extract is safe for the general population, including pregnant and nursing women and children when consumed within the recommended levels.
+Women can feel safe knowing multiple regulatory organisations across the globe, including the JECFA, European Food Safety Authority (EFSA) and the U.S. FDA have reviewed the safety evidence, and determined the use of high-purity stevia extract is safe for the general population, including pregnant and nursing women and children when consumed within the recommended levels.

 Stevia’s stamp of approval

-Multiple major global regulatory organizations, including the Food and Agriculture Organization/World Health Organization’s Joint Expert Committee on Food Additive (JECFA), the European Food Safety Authority (EFSA), the Food and Drug Administration (FDA) and Food Standards Australia New Zealand (FSANZ), have determined high purity stevia leaf extract to be safe for consumption by children, adults and special populations.
+Multiple major global regulatory organisations, including the Food and Agriculture Organization/World Health Organization’s Joint Expert Committee on Food Additive (JECFA), the European Food Safety Authority (EFSA), the Food and Drug Administration (FDA) and Food Standards Australia New Zealand (FSANZ), have determined high purity stevia leaf extract to be safe for consumption by children, adults and special populations.